roxberry/markrox.dev/src/posts/2025-11-14-deterministic-generation/index.md

 Over-constraining can hurt.
 If you lock down every parameter, you lose flexibility for ambiguous user intents.
 I've found the sweet spot is: constrain what matters for safety and correctness, but leave room for the model to handle natural language variation.

 One subtle cost: by constraining the model you may suppress emergent use-cases or unexpected insights.
 Therefore it’s prudent to separate modules of your system: use an unconstrained LLM for discovery or ideation, and a locked-down skill engine for execution.
-Over-time the ideation outputs can feed into new deterministic skills if the use-case matures.
+Over time the ideation outputs can feed into new deterministic skills if the use-case matures.

 Also, schemas need maintenance.
 As features evolve, your tool definitions evolve.
-And model upgrades can change behavior—regression tests are your friend.
+And model upgrades can change behavior; regression tests are your friend.

 ## Where to Start